shangsuru/blog/content/posts/codeql/index.md

 Fig.7 - Source and Sink
 </p>

-The source, or user-controlled input, is the Request object, containing email and password provided upon login in.
+The source, or user-controlled input, is the request object, containing email and password provided upon login in.
 The sink, or vulnerable function, is the models.sequelize.query function.

 We will now write our own query to detect this and similar vulnerabilities in the code.
-We will make use of Taint Tracking to detect if there is a flow from source to sink.

-Therefore, in our query, we have to fill in some boilerplate code, to specify, in the form of predicates, what our sources and sinks are (see Figure 8).
+We will make use of taint tracking to detect if there is a flow from source to sink.
+To do this, we have to fill in some boilerplate code, to specify what our sources and sinks are in the form of predicates (see Figure 8).

 ![Our own query](posts/codeql/images/own-query.png)